AllenYLJiang/Multi-person-Pose-Tracking/README.md

 ## Acknowledgement

-Our PoseWarper implementation is built on top of [*Deep High Resolution Network implementation*](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch).
+Our PoseWarper implementation is built on top of [*Deep High Resolution Network implementation*](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch) and [*Posewarper*](https://github.com/facebookresearch/PoseWarper).
 We thank the authors for releasing their code.